fantabulous-tech/coreutils/Packages/CoreUtils/Documentation~/CoreUtils.md

 `Window > Object Bookmarks`

-A conveniant window to bookmark scene and project object references and allow the to be quickly re-selected and opened.
+A conveniant window to bookmark scene and project object references and allow them to be quickly re-selected and opened.

 ### Replace Prefab Instance

-`Tools > Replace Prefab Instance (Ctrl+Alt+$)`
+`Tools > Replace Prefab Instance (Ctrl+Alt+R)`

-A way to quickly replace game objects with a replacement prefab.
+A way to quickly replace game objects with a replacement prefab while maintaining the object's position and rotation.

 NOTE: Both a GameObject in the Hierarchy Window and a Prefab in the Project Window must be selected.
 (Hold Ctrl to multi-select.)